Exchanging of Contracts Explained

 How Long Does It Take to Exchange Contracts?

-There are many things that could cause a delay in the exchanging of contracts process.
-To avoid these delays, follow these top tips to help speed up the process and get the ball rolling:
+There are many things that could cause a delay in achieving exchang of contracts.
+To help avoid these delays, you can follow these top tips to help speed up the process and get the ball rolling:

 1. Avoid Property Chains

-Being in a property chain that contains three or more transactions will slow down the whole process.
-If one person was to back out or faces delays, this will affect your process too.
-By not being part of a chain, you can exchange contracts quicker.
-When enquiring about the property, see if you can uncover any information on the seller’s situation and whether they’ll be buying a house as well as selling.
+Being in a property chain that contains three or more transactions will most probably slow down the process.
+If one person in the link was to back out or faces delays for whatever reason, this will affect the whole chain.
+By not being part of a chain, you should be able to exchange contracts quicker as you will be reliant upon less people to all be ready at the same time.
+When enquiring about the property, make sure you ask the estate agent whether there is a chain involved.

 2. Choose the Right Conveyancer

-If you take the time to find a conveyancer that’s regulated by the CLC, SRA or the Law Society, then you’re guaranteed an efficient process.
+If you take the time to find a conveyancer that’s regulated by the CLC, SRA or the Law Society, and experienced in conveyancing, then this should help the process.
 By using a comparison website like Compare My Move, you'll be provided with verified and trusted conveyancers to choose from.

 3. Consider Online Conveyancing

-Whilst many people doubt the legitimacy of online conveyancing, all online conveyancers featured on comparison websites will be regulated by the CLC, SRA or the Law Society.
-Online conveyancing is noticeably quicker than traditional conveyancing as everything can be easily tracked online.
+Whilst some people doubt the reliability of online conveyancing, online conveyancers featured on comparison websites should be regulated by the CLC, SRA or the Law Society.
+Online conveyancing can be quicker than traditional conveyancing as communication and paperwork is conducted online rather than needing to meet with your conveyancer face to face and booking appointments.

 4. Organise Your Mortgage